Two Retirement Options for Resident Ex-Pats in the United Arab Emirates

 The UAE also has a double taxation agreement with the UK.
 But, in the UAE there aren’t any tax charges on personal income.
 This means you will get the whole of your pension tax-free as long as you are a tax resident of the UAE at the point of drawing benefits.

-SIPPs are Qualified by the UK Financial Conduct Authority and UK rules apply.
+SIPPs are regulated by the UK Financial Conduct Authority and UK rules apply.
 One of those rules is that you can only withdraw your funds in GBP.
 However, you can still choose to denominate the underlying investments in an alternative currency should you wish to remove currency risk.

 If you decide to return to the UK your International SIPP tax status doesn’t change (it’s just a UK SIPP) thus there isn’t any worry concerning potential future transfer charges.